You Retired and Stopped Commuting. How Do You Lower Car Insurance Costs?

 Consider switching to a pay-per-mile policy

 Since rates vary by provider and the amount you pay will change each month based on how much you drive, it's hard to estimate how much you'd save (or if you'd save at all) by switching to pay-per-mile car insurance.
-But, if you know you'll be relying on other modes of transport like walking, biking or using public transport for most of your daily needs, it's worth getting quotes.
+If you know you'll be relying on other modes of transport like walking, biking or using public transport for most of your daily needs, it's worth getting quotes.

 Save $2,100 by getting rid of a car

 If you're in a two-car household, consider getting rid of one car.
-Now that you're no longer commuting every day, it may be easier for you and your spouse to get by on just one vehicle, and the savings can definitely make it worth your while.
+Now that you're no longer commuting every day, it might be easier for you and your spouse to get by on just one vehicle, and the savings can definitely make it worth your while.

 Assuming you have a multi-car policy — which usually comes with a roughly 20% discount on insuring the second car — you could save an average of $2,100 per year by ditching one of your cars.
 That's based on the same $2,671 average calculated by Bankrate.